Frequently Asked Questions

 Do you travel to events outside of the Houston area?

 Yes.
-In addition to areas ALL around Houston, we've traveled to Austin, San Antonio, New Orleans, Lake Charles, Oklahoma, Colorado, and Ohio for weddings and receptions.
+In addition to areas ALL around Houston, we've traveled to Austin, San Antonio, New Orleans, Lake Charles, Oklahoma, Colorado, Ohio, and South Carolina for weddings and receptions.
 We're still holding out for that reception in Fiji :).